 CVPH Aquatic Therapy in Plattsburgh can assist with improving mobility, flexibility, balance and strength while decreasing pain.

 Water can assist with improving mobility, flexibility, balance and strength while decreasing pain.
-A physical therapist prescribes exercises for you and the exercises are performed in a therapeutic aquatic therapy pool at one of our two locations:
+A physical therapist prescribes exercises for you and the exercises are performed in a therapeutic aquatic therapy pool at:

 - Rehabilitation Services - Tom Miller Road - The pool, heated to 90 – 92 degrees, includes an access ramp which allows easy entrance where a wide variety of resistance equipment is available for use.
 This unique pool features a movable floor which changes the depth of the water from 0 to 7 feet.